 After beginning her career as a reporter for the Winston-Salem Journal, Rachel joined the advancement office of Salem Academy and College and became Salem’s director of public relations, using her knowledge and understanding of the media to boost Salem’s image in the public eye.
 She also wrote, edited and managed production of fundraising materials, alumnae publications and the College catalog.

 Rachel’s years of experience in working with media, advising clients on maximizing their marketing and public relations budgets, and writing clean, concise, imaginative copy – often under deadline pressure — now benefits a wide variety of non-profit and for-profit clients.
 Along with her associates at Next Level Communications, Rachel writes content ranging from brief descriptions of products to complex annual reports and newsletters.
-Through her grant-writing skills, Rachel has helped executive directors, board members and fundraising professionals secure approximately $2.5 million in funding for local non-profits, including Habitat for Humanity of Forsyth County.
+Through her grant-writing skills, Rachel has helped executive directors, board members and fundraising professionals secure approximately $2.5 million in funding.

-Rachel is a former president and board member of the Stratford Rotary Club of Winston-Salem, and is a founding board member of the Camel City Jazz Orchestra.
-She was a longtime member of the mayor-appointed Public Assembly Facilities Commission and continues to serve on its committee for the annual fair.
+Rachel is a former president and board member of the Stratford Rotary Club of Winston-Salem and is a founding board member of the Camel City Jazz Orchestra.
+She was a longtime member of the mayor-appointed Public Assembly Facilities Commission and continues to serve on its committee for the Carolina Classic Fair.
 She is a past board member of Leadership Winston-Salem and Family Services, Inc.

 She holds a B.A. in journalism from the University of North Carolina in Chapel Hill and is the author of young adult biographies about scientist Lise Meitner (a discoverer of nuclear fission), jazz great John Coltrane, and former President Richard Nixon.
 Her hobbies include running (slowly), art, photography and travel.
 She and husband Richard M. Barron are the doting parents of two rescue dogs.